sai24681012/Elevate-Labs-DAY-2/README.md

 Slide 5 – Quantity Ordered Distribution ,Conclusion of the story & Recommendation

+    ✅ Profitable States: Virginia and New York show strong profits.
+These regions should be prioritized for expansion and further investment.

+    ❌ Unprofitable States: Pennsylvania and Ohio are recording losses despite receiving orders.
+This indicates possible issues such as high shipping costs, heavy discounts, or high          return rates.
+A detailed review of operations in these states is required.

+    🎯 Customer Insights: A few customers contribute significantly to total profit, while many others generate very low or negative returns.
+Targeting high-value customers with loyalty         programs and tailored offers will improve profitability.

+    📦 Order vs. Profit Gap: Some states with high order volumes do not necessarily generate high profits.

-    Focus more on profitable states (like Virginia, New York).
+✅ Focus more on profitable states (Virginia, New York).

-    Investigate why some states are unprofitable (high shipping cost? discounts? returns?).
+🔍 Investigate why some states are unprofitable (shipping cost, discounts, returns).

-  Target high-value customers to improve sales strategy.
+🎯 Target high-value customers for better sales strategy.